letFlavinho/Guia-CSS/README.md

 # Guia-CSS

-this is the first page i've done while studying for css style tools
+this is the first page i've done while studying for css style tools.

 CSS is a tool for optimize the style of your website.
-As we can see in the style.css, file we need to put some attributes for each sector that we call in our html file
+As we can see in the style.css, file we need to put some attributes for each sector that we call in our html file.

-for example
+for example.

 We have a tag called h1, which means the first heading tag, in this css file, we put an "{}" in front of this element to put the attributes inside of it, theres a lot of attributes we can put in each tag of our html file and the css will help us to style this elements.